4.1 Practical Issues: Introduction

 Of Customers and Clients

-Members of a profession exercise discrimination in choosing clients rather than simply accepting any interested party as a customer (as merchants do).
+Members of a profession exercise discrimination in choosing clients rather than simply accepting all comers (as merchants do).

 From the fundamental characteristics of a profession